 Indianapolis, IN 46219

 Narcotics Anonymous is a sister organization to Alcoholics Anonymous with one major change.
 Narcotics Anonymous members take the same 12 steps found in AA and respect the 12 traditions.
 The only requirement to attend a meeting is the desire to stop using drugs.
-Participants are encouraged to find a sponsor and attend meetings whenever the need presents itself.
-NA is the second most popular aftercare fellowship with 60,000 meetings held annually in 135 different nations.
-NA meetings are free, confidential and do not affiliate with any religion or political body.
+Participants are encouraged to find a sponsor and attend meetings whenever needed.
+NA is the second most popular aftercare fellowship, with 60,000 annual meetings in 135 nations.
+NA meetings are free and confidential and do not affiliate with any religion or political body.

 Zion Hope Baptist Church